RickDB/PlexAniSync/README.md

 Make sure to copy the entire key as it is pretty long and paste that in the settings file under 'access_token', no need to enclose it just paste it as-is.

+The token is only valid for 1 year, so you'll have to repeat this process yearly.

 Afterwards make sure to also fill in your AniList username as well which is your actual username not your e-mail address like for example:

 ```